dmytrovoytko/ml-churn-prediction/README.md

 If you want to develop the project, pay attention to `settings.py`, it contains key parameters.

 I deployed this service on [huggingface](https://dmytrovoytko-ml-churn-prediction.hf.space/) via Huggingface docker space.
-It is live, you can test it executing `python test-api1.py` - just target url changed comparing to `test-api.sh` mentioned above.
+It is live, you can test it executing `python test-api1.py` - just target URL changed comparing to `test-api.py` mentioned above.

 ![Testing prediction service on cloud deploymentl](/screenshots/prediction-service-test-2.png)